shailesh1729/tisp/book/convex_sets/separation.md

 a hyperplane that properly separates $S$ and $T$.
 ```

+This result is stronger than proposition
+2.4.2 in {cite}`bertsekas2003convex`.

 Disjointness of convex sets is not enough for
 strong separation as their closures might meet.